indygreg/PyOxidizer/docs/packaging.rst

    ``build/apps`` directory is not performed by the Rust build system, so built applications may be incomplete.

-If you are curious about what's inside newly-created projects, read :ref:`new_project_layout`.

 Now that we've got a new project, let's customize it to do something useful.

 Packaging an Application from a PyPI Package